 Receiving Stolen Property

 Receiving stolen property can be charged as either a felony or a misdemeanor.
 If charged as a felony, the maximum punishment is three years in state prison.
 If charged as a misdemeanor, the punishment is up to one year in county jail.
-To prove that a defendant received stolen property the prosecution must prove that the defendant:
+To prove that a defendant received stolen property the prosecution must show that the defendant:

 - Bought, sold, received, aided in selling, hid or aided in hiding stolen property AND

-- Knew the property had been stolen.
+- Knew the property had been stolen AND

 Many times people end up with gifts, or buy things from friends or family at a good deal without knowing they had ended up with stolen property.